miss-mad/mthsy-music/README.md

 ## Description

-MTHSY Music! is a music search application that displays speciifc information about an artist or a song.
+MTHSY Music! is a music search application that displays specific information about an artist or a song.

 - It allows a user to search an artist or a song title.
 - If an artist is searched, then it will display their top 5 most played songs, a YouTube video of the top played song, and an upcoming concert involving that artist within the United States.